rogueunix/psysim/README.md

 * Add support for multiple patients
   * Add routes for linking to each individual patient
   * Finish node module for patients (data, return random, return specific)
+* Need to setup Speech-to-Text / Text-to-Speech.
+Will make next demo more engaging
+* Possible UI redesign